farcire/curby/refined-prd.md

 **Technical & Cost Constraints:**
 - **Platform:** Must be built as a Progressive Web App (PWA) to ensure native-like mobile experience without app store overhead.
 - **Cost Efficiency:** Architecture must prioritize free, open-domain, or low-cost APIs and services.
 High-cost proprietary solutions (like Google Maps API) should be avoided in favor of cost-effective alternatives (e.g., Leaflet with OpenStreetMap tiles).
-- **Data Strategy:** Use SFMTA's Active Streets dataset as the geometry backbone ("The Graph") and join other datasets (meters, sweeping, regulations) to it using CNN (Centerline Network Number).
+- **Data Strategy:** Use SFMTA's Active Streets dataset as the geometry backbone ("The Graph").
+Metered data is joined via CNN.
+Non-metered regulations (RPP, Time Limits) are sourced from dataset `hi6h-neyh`.
+These records use spatially offset geometries (lines drawn on the side of the street) rather than explicit side codes.
+The system uses geometric analysis (cross-product calculation relative to the street centerline) to accurately assign these regulations to the correct left or right blockface.

 **MVP Success Metrics:**
 - Users can select any point within Mission/SOMA and see parking legality for a chosen radius and duration.